templatesell/springy/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A perfect theme for blog and magazine site.
-With masonry layout and multiple blog page layout, this theme is the awesome and minimal theme.
-This theme has search option, off-canvas sidebar, multiple sidebar options, footer options, featured slider, promo boxed, footer widgets and many more.
-Besides that, this theme comes with added custom widgets for author information, featured posts, social icons, etc. It comes with primary color option to change the whole site color with a single click.
-More Details: https://www.templatesell.com/item/springy-minimal-blog-wordpress-theme/
+A perfect theme for blog and Elementor site.
+This theme is built based on customizer and easy to use responsive theme.

 == Description ==

-A perfect theme for blog and magazine site.
-With masonry layout and multiple blog page layout, this theme is the awesome and minimal theme.
+A perfect theme for blog and Elementor site.
+This theme is built based on customizer and easy to use responsive theme.
 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.